![]() ![]() Choose another writer in this calendar:

 life, went back to Greenland; Pipaluk was educated

 in Denmark.
-Freuchen died suddenly of a heart attack in Alaska, at Elmendorf Air Force Base, on
+Peter Freuchen died suddenly of a heart attack in Alaska, at Elmendorf Air Force Base, on

 September 2, 1957, while carrying a heavy baggage up a loading ramp.
 His ashes were scattered from a plane over North Star Bay.